-Welcome to the first edition of Ask Adam Anything, a new column where I — Adam Morgan, founder of the Chicago Review of Books and Southern Review of Books, freelance culture critic by night and corporate content strategist by day — answer any questions you might have about books (including reading recommendations) as well as writing and editing careers (whether you’re pursuing freelance opportunities or full-time roles).
+Welcome to the first edition of Ask Adam Anything, a new column where I — Adam Morgan, founder of the Chicago Review of Books, the Chicago Literary Archive, and the Southern Review of Books, freelance culture critic by night and corporate content strategist by day — answer any questions you might have about books (including reading recommendations) as well as writing and editing careers (whether you’re pursuing freelance opportunities or full-time roles).

 This week, I got more questions than I could possibly answer in a single column, but I’ll answer more first-round questions next time.
 If you have questions, you can either send me a tweet or email me at firstname.lastname@example.org if you’d like to stay anonymous.
 I’d love to hear from you!